Kaisonic/AME_Editor/README.md

 and then editing AME's batch.xml for you.

 Basic How-To:
 1. Hit "Detect" to automatically enter the path to your AME batch.xml file.
-   a.
+1a.
 This probably only works on Windows - if it doesn't work, just hit
     "Detect" and modify to the actual path, it's probably very similar.
 2. Enter your list of sequences on the left - this list should match the sequence names that you have added to Adobe Media Encoder and want to be changed.
-   a.
+2a.
 Use the "Nested" button if your sequences are all named "Nested Sequence 01",
     "Nested Sequence 02", etc. Enter the range of numbers and hit "Nested" to automatically populate the left side with nested sequence names.
 3. Enter your list of file names on the right - this list should be the same size as the one on the left and should be the names that you want your sequences exported to.
-   a.
+3a.
 Use the "Browse" button if you've taken bitmap screenshots of each sequence
     and you want the exported sequence to have the same name as the screenshot.
     Find the folder that you placed your screenshots in - the right side will automatically be populated with the list of bmp files in that directory.
 4. Enter your project path (the path you want your sequences exported to) if it's different than the one your screenshots are in (or if you didn't use the Browse button).
 5. Hit "Process" - this will back up your batch.xml file to batch_old.xml and create a new batch.xml file with your changes.
 6. It will go through each entry in your AME batch file and, if the sequence name matches an entry on the left, it will change the output name to be the matching entry on the right, and it will change the output path to your selected Project Path.
 7. Re-open Adobe Media Encoder and ensure the list was updated correctly.

 There's minimal error-checking so don't put any silly characters in your sequence names or file names.